ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter20.md

 +++
+title = "XV.
+CONCLUSION  "
+weight = 28
-title = "VIII . ĀJĪVIKAS IN THE NANDA AND MAURYA PERIODS" weight = 20 date = "2019-05-12"
+date = "2019-05-12"

 +++

-Mahāpadma

-Ājīvikism in Maurya Times

-The Barabar and Nāgârjuni Caves
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX